filakhtov/gentoo-use-docs/sys-apps/systemd.md

 Pass the `-Dtpm2=true` option to the `meson` build script.
 Use the tpm2-tss (Trusted Computing Group's (TCG) TPM2 Software Stack (TSS) implementation) library to provide an ability for `systemd-cryptsetup` to unlock encrypted LUKS partitions using the TPM2 security chips (commonly found on non-budget PCs and laptops).

 It is safe to disable this flag.

+### ukify
+Pass the `-Dukify=true` option to the Meson build script.
+Build and install the `ukify` tool that can be used to combine components (such as kernel, initrd and a UEFI boot stub) to generate a UKI (Unified Kernel Image) - a portable executable binary that can be run directly by the firmware to start the embedded kernel.

+It is safe to disable this flag if there is no need to generate UKI images.

 ### vanilla
 This flag will skip applying Gentoo-specific pathces to the systemd source.
 It will also ignore the [sys-apps/gentoo-systemd-integration](gentoo-systemd-integration.md) dependency.